intel/wult/content/pages/user-guide.rst

 * *tdt* - the TCS deadline timer.
 * *hrtimer* or *hrt* - the high resolution timer, **this is what we recommend to use** to most users.
 * *0000:38:00.0* - this is the PCI address of the I210 NIC.
 This NIC is also available under the `enp1s0` name, which is actually the Linux network interface name.

-Please, check the `this howto section <howto.html#use-wult-with-intel-i210>`_.
+If using the *nic* method, `this howto section <howto.html#intel-i210>`_ has some useful information.

 3. Start the measurements